 - Enjoy the stunning viewpoints over rooftops and turrets at Kohtuotsa or Aussichtsplattform

-- Wander the quiet streets of the Old Town
+- Wander the historic streets with a tour of the Old Town

 - Enjoy some high quality food at Restaurant Kaerajaan or Rado Restaurant